kasenetz/hbcd-docs/docs/changelog/pending.md

 </ul>
 </div>

-Release 1.1 will additionally include the addition of the following measures:
+Release 1.1 will also include the addition of the following measures:

 <table style="width: 100%; border-collapse: collapse; table-layout: fixed; font-size: 14px;">
   <thead>